cpp-for-yourself/lectures-and-homeworks/homeworks/homework_4/homework.md

 They all live in the examples folder and allow to:
 - Split string by running: `examples/split_strings`
 - Trim strings by running: `examples/trim_strings`
-- Check if they contain a substring by running `examples/string_contains`

 <!-- Talking head -->
 That's about it.
 As always, follow to the description of this video for a link to a formal definition of the homework.
 And good luck!

 ## Formal homework definition
+The main task of this homework is to write a library that splits and trims strings.
+It is checked in two ways:
+1. Through tests using the `googletest` framework
+2. Through binaries in the `examples` folder

+Below we cover all the details that you might need for the implementation.

+### Prerequisites
+Please make sure you've done the previous homework and that you're comfortable with all lectures since that homework until this one.
+The [Readme](../../readme.md) is a convenient way to check this.

 ### The expected project structure
-The project has to follow the template described in the [CMake](../../lectures/cmake.md) and [Googletest](../../lectures/googletest.md) lectures.
+The project has to follow the template described in the [CMake](../../lectures/cmake.md) and [GoogleTest](../../lectures/googletest.md) lectures.
 Here is how it will look inside of the `homework_4` folder in your homework repository (that you can [create from this template](https://github.com/cpp-for-yourself/homeworks)).

 ```bash
 homework_4/